Data Set Collection (DSC)

 - Scientific Case: Briefly explain the background and significance of your experiment.
 In particular, why is LCLS required for this experiment?
 Itemize the specific aims and particular questions you want to answer.
 Focus on the specific experiment and avoid broad discussions in general terms.

-- Experimental Procedure: If the DSC proposal is related to one or more regular LCLS proposals that have been submitted or already received beam time, state this in the proposal.
+- Experimental Procedure: If the data collection proposal is related to one or more regular LCLS proposals that have been submitted or already received beam time, state this in the proposal.
 Tell us if you plan or have carried out supporting experiments at other facilities.
 Have simulations of the experiment been performed?
 What are the anticipated data rates?
-Provide a beam time plan, indicating what could be accomplished in less than 6 hours of beam time.
+Provide a beam time plan, indicating what could be accomplished in the requested beam time.
 Describe any additional equipment you plan to bring to LCLS for the experiment.
-We strongly recommend that you contact LCLS Scientist Mark Hunter (email@example.com) before proposal submission to discuss capabilities, to identify possible problems in integrating external equipment with LCLS instrumentation and to determine possible solutions.
+We strongly recommend that you contact LCLS instrument scientists before proposal submission to discuss capabilities and equipment needs before submitting a proposal.

 - Technical Feasibility: Proposals must contain sufficient information for LCLS to review the proposal for technical feasibility.
 This information should include: